oscar-anderson/EEG-Fringe-P3-analysis/README.md

 In the Preprocessing/ folder, the following scripts are available:

-- preprocessing.m: a script that performs the preprocessing of the raw EEG data (WIP).
+- preprocessing_full.m: a script that performs the preprocessing of the raw EEG data (WIP).

 The Analysis/ folder is not yet populated, as the scripts are currently being written.